-known as the Baring crisis).
-14 The indicator also captures Swiss-specific turmoil from 1842 as Switzerland experienced significant tensions between Liberals and Catholics.
+the Baring crisis).
+The indicator also captures Swiss-specific turmoil from 1842 as Switzerland experienced significant tensions between Liberals and Catholics.
 Second, as the underlying indicators, the composite indicator also gets more volatile over time.
 This is unsurprising as the indicator is a linear combination of the topic-specific indicators.

 Which topic-specific indicators contribute the most to the composite indicator?
 To answer this question, Table 2 shows the ten most important predictors (highest coefficients in absolute values) from the elastic net regression.
-The most important predictors are the indicators for Wages, coincident and leading Labor, lagged Capacity
+The most important predictors are the indicators for Wages, coincident and leading Labor, lagged Capacity utilization, lagged Trade, as well as Real activity and Inflation.
+Because Capacity

-14The Sonderbund War was a civil conflict in Switzerland.
+&lt;sup>14The Sonderbund War was a civil conflict in Switzerland.
 It happened because seven Catholic cantons formed the Sonderbund in 1845 to protect their interests from a centralization of power.
 The war ended with the Sonderbund's defeat.
 This led to Switzerland becoming a federal state and marked the end of a period of political change in the country (Church & Head, 2013).
 The Franco-Prussian War was a conflict between the Second French Empire and the North German Confederation.
 As a neutral state, Switzerland was not directly involved in the conflict.
 However, due to its proximity, the war significantly impacted the Swiss economy (Church & Head, 2013).
 The Baring crisis was a financial crisis that occurred in 1890.
 It was caused by the near-collapse of Barings Bank, one of the most important financial institutions in the world at the time.
 The crisis had a significant impact on the global economy.